USDA-SCINet/scinet-site/sn_collections/_events/2024-09-09-Practicum-AI.md

 end_date: 2024-09-13
 provider: University of Florida
 hideprovider: true
-description: A course that builds on a basic understanding of Python and deep neural networks to demystify the technology that allows machines to interpret and make decisions based on visual data.
+description: Event - A course that builds on a basic understanding of Python and deep neural networks to demystify the technology that allows machines to interpret and make decisions based on visual data.

 filtered: practicumai